 By following the above tips, you will have more chance of a successful outcome at mediation.

-The lawyers at Spectrum Family Law in Calgary can sit down with you and discuss your situation if you are separating from your partner and want to explore mediation as an option.
-Contact us here to schedule a consultation.
+The lawyers at Spectrum Family Law in Alberta can sit down with you and discuss your situation if you are separating from your partner and want to explore mediation as an option.

 We currently have three offices across Alberta — Edmonton, Calgary, and Red Deer.
 We serve the entire province of Alberta (and BC).
 We also have the infrastructure to work with any of our clients virtually — even the furthest regions of Alberta.

 Call 780-756-0076 [toll free 1-855-892-0646] to get routed to the best office for you or contact us online to schedule an appointment.